chaijs/chaijs.github.io/data/guide/styles/expect.md

     // AssertionError: topic [answer]: expected 43 to equal 42.
     expect(answer, 'topic [answer]').to.equal(42);

-This comes in handy when being used with non-descript topics such as booleans or numbers.
+This comes in handy when being used with nondescript topics such as booleans or numbers.